1.23: FIRST GRADE INTERNATIONAL LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED (2021)

 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.

-At first Grade International, any member of staff who is found breaching FGI’s policy on Modern Slavery will face disciplinary action, which could result in the dismissal for misconduct or gross misconduct.
+At First Grade International Ltd., any member of staff who is found breaching FGI’s policy on Modern Slavery will face disciplinary action and this could result in their dismissal for misconduct or gross misconduct.

-In the event that a breach of the Modern Slavery Act by one of our suppliers is reported, the relevant member of staff will report such a breach to the Senior Management Team.
-FGI may terminate its relationship with a customer or supplier if it is found to be in breach of this policy and fails to take the required steps to remedy any breach.
+If a breach of the Modern Slavery Act by one of our suppliers is reported, the relevant member of staff will report such a breach to the Senior Management Team.
+FGI may terminate its relationship with a supplier if it is found to be in breach of this policy and fails to take the required steps to remedy any breach.

-At First Grade International, 13 members of staff from a range of our company departments have willingly taken part in training to help tackle the challenging human right issues including modern slavery through the Ethical Trading Initiative.
+At First Grade International Ltd., 13 members of staff from a range of our company departments have willingly taken part in training by the Ethical Trading Initiative in order to help tackle challenging human rights issues including modern slavery.

-We are continuing to develop targeted training for our employees who are most directly involved in making purchasing decisions which could impact the risk of modern slavery throughout our business.
-We do also recognise that modern slavery is of a complex nature and so have sought to develop both informative and accessible training for all our employees within the business to raise their personal awareness of the risks posed to our company and how they as individuals have a part to play in delivering our vision.
+We are continuing to develop targeted training for our employees who are most directly involved in making purchasing decisions that would reduce the risk of modern slavery within our business and its supply chain.
+We do also recognise that modern slavery is of a complex nature, and we have sought to develop both informative and accessible training for all our employees within the business to raise their personal awareness of the risks posed to our company and how they as individuals have a part to play in delivering our vision.